Kermac Macmaghan: Scottish vassal

-In the mid point of the thirteenth century, Alexander II, King of Scots, and his son and successor, Alexander III, King of Scots, made several attempts to incorporate the Hebrides into the Scottish realm.
+In the midpoint of the thirteenth century, Alexander II, King of Scots, and his son and successor, Alexander III, King of Scots, made several attempts to incorporate the Hebrides into the Scottish realm.
 Forming a part of the Kingdom of the Isles, these islands were a component of the far-flung Norwegian commonwealth.
 The independence of the Islesmen, and the lurking threat of their nominal overlord, the formidable Hákon Hákonarson, King of Norway, constituted a constant source of concern for the Scottish Crown.

 In 1261, Alexander III sent an embassy to Norway attempting to negotiate the purchase of the Isles from the Norwegian Crown.
 When mediation came to nought, Alexander III evidently orchestrated an invasion into the Isles as means to openly challenge his Norwegian counterpart's authority.
 Specifically, the thirteenth-century Hákonar saga Hákonarsonar indicates that Kermac aided William I, Earl of Ross during this action, and states that the two led a force of Scots who burnt down a town and churches on Skye.
 The invaders are described to have killed many men and women in their attack, and to have viciously impaled little children upon their spears.
 It is possible that the remarkable savagery attributed to the Scots may have been intended to terrorise the Islesmen into submission.
 The island itself appears to have formed part of the kingdom controlled by Magnús Óláfsson, King of Mann and the Isles.
 The earl's followers in this enterprise were likely drawn from his vast provincial lordship.